 Breaking down the Buyer’s Journey – how does it affect the HVAC sales process?

-1. The buyer’s journey as part of the HVAC sales process
+1. The buyer’s journey for the HVAC sales process

 The difference between the HVAC sales process and the HVAC buyer’s journey is that the first is from your perspective, while the second is from the customer’s perspective.